 Expectation of Excellence – The team welcomed their favourite-to-win tag.
 This was embraced by athletes telling each other their personal motivation, as well as appreciating the team history, being the best and the importance of leaving a lasting legacy.
-We have previously blogged on the importance of both teacher and parent expectation, and the impact this can have on student achievement.
-You can read them here and here.
+Check out this blog to find out more about the power of high expectations.

 Team Cohesion – Team cohesion was increased through strategies such as the importance of being approachable, having role clarity and keeping things fresh.
 Importantly, under pressure, it was also emphasised that it was important to have fun and enjoy the experience as an athlete's career goes so quickly.

 The culture of the New Zealand rugby team that won the last world cup was clearly defined.
 More importantly, it was actually actionned.

 Obviously, not all of the above tips can be applied in schools.
 However, it is interesting to consider if some of these practices can transfer over and what they may look like in your school.